conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 -----------------------------------

 Entering the above phrase in a PR of a feedstock will rerender the feedstock and push the changes to your PR.
-Make sure to tick the ``Allow edits from maintainers.`` button locate at the bottom of the right side bar of the PR.
+Make sure to tick the ``Allow edits from maintainers`` button located at the bottom of the right side bar of the PR.
 If you enter this phrase in the comment for an issue, the bot will create a new pull request, with the requested re-rendering being completed.